 Smoking increases the risk of developing certain lung diseases in people with a history of asbestos exposure

 According to reputable medical studies, tobacco smoking increases the risk of developing lung cancer in people with a history of asbestos exposure by 50 to 84 times.
-Nevertheless, smoking is not a risk factor for mesothelioma.
-Furthermore, smoking contributes to the development of other pulmonary diseases in people who were exposed to asbestos in occupational or military settings, such as the following:
+Although smoking can contribute to the development of pulmonary diseases in people who were exposed to asbestos in occupational or military settings it is not the cause of these illnesses.
+Such pulmonary conditions include:

 - pulmonary fibrosis